ComposableFi/composable/docs/docs/products/composable-ibc/hyperspace-relayer.md

 [Hyperspace]: https://github.com/ComposableFi/centauri/blob/master/hyperspace/README.md

-As Composable IBC was designed to extend the reach of IBC beyond the Cosmos ecosystem, we realized that we needed a relayer that was both rust-based and IBC-compatible in order to birth interoperability between the various ecosystems on our roadmap.
+As Composable IBC was designed to extend the reach of IBC beyond the Cosmos ecosystem, it was necessary to develop a relayer that was both rust-based and IBC-compatible in order to birth interoperability on new ecosystems on.

 :::info